All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-After spending time in Leipzig, I bought a Mega bus ticket for $15 and made my way down to Munich, Germany.
-I attended a Christian Global Gathering there (Watchmen for the Nations Ministry).
+After spending time in Leipzig, I went to Munich, Germany where I attended a Christian Global Gathering (Watchmen for the Nations Ministry).
 I had met a wonderful Japanese/ Brazilian couple in Israel who mentioned that I should go if it worked out with my travel plans.
 I honestly had no real thought of going, but I kept the idea in my mind and added the details in my notes on my phone.

 _